-Figure 1 shows the back panel of the 4200A-SCS and the LAN connectors.
+Figure 1 shows the back panel of the 4200A-SCS, and the circled section shows the ethernet connection ports.

 Figure 1.
 Back panel of 4200A-SCS Parameter Analyzer.

 To begin, connect an ethernet cable from the PC to the 4200A-SCS.
 On the 4200A-SCS, open the Keithley Configuration Utility (KCon) application, which allows for configuration of the type of communication that is being used.
 Access the KXCI Settings in the upper right as circled in Figure 2.